reschouw/HomelabHelper/README.md

 `pip3 install -r requirements.txt`

-You can then start the bot using.
+You can then start the bot by running:

 `python3 homelabhelper.py`